life-at-the-frontier/validation-exercise/private-docs/report/report.md

 ## Data collection and statistical analysis

 _Collection and management_: Trial results data were the interview team (AP, ZR) and entered into a spreadsheet.
 The interview team checked a subset of results against the interview recordings for accuracy.
-We plan to collect basic demographic information on participants in the residents interview [@Aneta did we?].
+We plan to collect basic demographic information on participants in the residents interview [!Aneta did we?].

-_Statistical analysis_: There are three sets of map pairs comparing:
+_Statistical analysis_: There are three sets of map pairs.

-- A and B (pair 1)
-- A and C (pair 2)
-- B and C (pair 1)

 For each pair, we measure the agreement rate: proportion of participants who prefer the map with the sharpest borders.
 We wil refer this rate as $P_j$ where $j$ denotes map pairing.
 We calculate $Z_j$ where $Z_j =  P_{j} - 0.5$.
 Under the null hypothesis, $Z_j$ will be approximately normally distributed with a mean of 0 and standard error of $\sqrt{0.25 / n}$ (given our sample size is large enough, n > 25).
 We use this distribution to calculate our $p$ values with $p < 0.05$ as our threshold for statistical significance.
 With our final sample, for each map pair, agreement rates higher than 69.6% (or lower than 30.4%) are statistically significant ($p < 0.05$).
 We can also calulate the overall agreement rate across all map pairs (i.e. mean of $Z_j$).

 Missing data, including item non-response (e.g. skipping pairs), will be omitted.
 We will test the effect of item non-response by using partial identification to calculate the lower and upper bounds for the agreement rate (e.g. non-responders are always agree or disagree).